-The allocation of funds is made by the College Scholarships and Bursaries Committee, and individual scholarship amounts may vary from year to year as current holders graduate.
+The allocation of funds is made by the Wolfson Student Scholarship Committee, and individual scholarship amounts may vary from year to year as current holders graduate.
 Postgraduate scholarships are awarded on the basis of academic merit.
 Some awards are renewable, subject to satisfactory academic progress.

 The Mary Hesse PhD Scholarship: £8000, with increases of at least £1000 possible upon renewal of the award in each of the next two years.
 Established in 2018 by a generous bequest from Professor Mary Hesse, a Fellow of Wolfson College from 1965-1992.
 It is intended to support Wolfson students pursuing a PhD in the Arts & Humanities.
 Awards are based on merit and financial need.

 Wolfson Scholarship: up to £7,500 available per year to support postgraduate study.

 Medical Research Scholarship: up to £8,000 per year to support PhDs in Medical Science.

 Roger Needham Scholarship: up to £9,000 per year.
 Awarded on academic merit.
 Open to postgraduates in Computer Science, Mathematics, Engineering, & Philosophy.